EduardoRC98/.NETCoreCRUD/README.md

 ﻿# RUN

+ Import the database from the "CRUD.db" file to setup the database, with the structure and data that was used for the tests

  Run with visual studio, while running the project, execute the requests using tools like postman to handle the data.

  ﻿# INSTRUCTIONS